kartoza/docker-qgis-desktop/README.md

 # Example use with docker compose

-Here is a contrived example showing how you can run QGIS Desktop from in a docker container using docker-compose.
+Here is a contrived example showing how you can run QGIS Desktop from a docker container using docker-compose.
 Note you may need to run ``xhost +`` first.
 Example ``docker-compose`` follows:

 ```